Hire a Student

 Off-campus employers are billed on a quarterly basis.
-When they pay their agency match, we will deposit the check into a University chartstring.
-Each organization will have its own chartstring number with the University.
+When they pay their agency match, we will deposit the check into their own University chartstring.
 To ensure credit to the proper account, all checks should clearly state the organization's name and chartstring number.

 Individual employers determine the manner in which they make their employment decisions; most employers conduct several interviews and select from a pool of applicants.
 Students should bring a Work-Study Authorization Form with them to the interview.

 Submit Required Hiring Forms

 The Authorization Form must be completed whenever a student begins a new job or returns to a job from one year to the next.
 Since financial aid packages are revised annually, employers should remember that a student may not have the same award from year to year.
 Also, some students may be confused regarding work-study and may claim to be eligible when, in fact, they are not.
 Please contact us if you have questions about a student's eligibility.